danillo-alvarenga/zeuss/README.md

 `-x Mb`, `--maximum Mb` | maximum genome size for retrieval
 `-s #`, `--sequences #` | maximum sequence number for a retrieved genome

-In order to run ZEUSS, point it to the assembled metagenome fasta file, the Kraken taxonomic assignment output, and the Kraken database report file.
+In order to run ZEUSS, point it to the assembled metagenome fasta file, the Kraken taxonomic assignment output and the Kraken database report file.
 Then, choose between retrieving the genome of a specific taxon from among the metagenome, removing the sequences of a specific taxon from the metagenome, or recovering genomes from all identified taxa.
 If you choose the latter, you may optionally provide values for minimum and/or maximum retrieved genome size in Mb and a maximum number of contigs/scaffolds allowed for each retrieved genome.
 By default, ZEUSS retrieves genomes broken into 1,000 contigs or less.

 >**Note:** The indicated taxon name must be typed exactly as found in the database used by Kraken.

 **Examples**:
+- retrieve all sequences that have been identified in any taxon: `ZEUSS -f scaffolds.fasta -k scaffolds.kraken -r scaffolds.kraken.report -t root`
 - retrieve the genome of a single genus: `ZEUSS -f scaffolds.fasta -k scaffolds.kraken -r scaffolds.kraken.report -t Nostoc`
 - exclude a phylum from the metagenome: `ZEUSS -f scaffolds.fasta -k scaffolds.kraken -r scaffolds.kraken.report -i Cyanobacteria`
 - retrieve all genomes between 1 and 10 Mb that are broken into 100 sequences or less: `ZEUSS -f scaffolds.fasta -k scaffolds.kraken -r scaffolds.kraken.report -a -m 1 -x 10 -s 100`